wp-plugins/miniorange-login-openid/readme.txt

 Social Login, Social Sharing allows login, share, comment using any social networks like Twitter, Facebook, Google and more.
 No app setup required.

 == Description ==
+= Social Login, Social Sharing =
+Social Login, Social Sharing plugin is professionally developed by miniOrange and is a WordPress (BuddyPress compatible) plugin that allows your visitors to comment, login and register with many Social Networks like for example Facebook, Twitter, Google, LinkedIn, WindowsLive, Instagram, Salesforce and Amazon.

 = Social Login =
+This plugin enables Social Login.
 Allow your visitors to choose from their favorite social login apps to login, comment, share and auto-register with your website or blog.

 One-click login to your WordPress site using social login applications like Google, Facebook, LinkedIn, Instagram, Amazon, Salesforce, Windows Live.
 This means, if your user is logged in to Google, user can comment on any blog or site by simply clicking the `google icon` - no username or password is explicitly required!
 Simply enable Social Login, *no setup* of application is required and you are done.

-Options to add Social login on login page, registration page and comments section.
-Add `miniOrange - Social Login` widget to add social login in widget area.

 = Social Sharing =
 Allow anyone to easily share your website content using their favorite social sharing applications.
 Social Sharing applications include Facebook, Twitter, Google+, Pinterest, Reddit.
 Customize your social sharing buttons to suit to your website's theme.

+See the Screenshots section for visuals on social sharing.

+= Easy Integration =
-Easy integration with your website with options to add social sharing applications to home page, posts, content pages and anywhere on your site using widgets.
-For Social Sharing, use `miniOrange Sharing - Vertical` for floating vertical widget and `miniOrange Sharing - Horizontal` for horizontal widgets are available.
+Easy integration with your website with options to add Social login on login page, registration page and comments section.
+Add `miniOrange - Social Login` widget to add social login in widget area.
+Add social sharing applications to home page, posts, content pages and anywhere on your site using widgets.
+For Social Sharing, use `miniOrange Sharing - Vertical` for floating vertical widget and `miniOrange Sharing - Horizontal` for horizontal widget to add social sharing in widget area.

 = Beautiful customizations =
 Customize Social Login and Social Sharing icons using a range of UI options like shape, size and theme.

+= Single sign-on =
+Single Sign-On using Social Login creates a single authentication system for multiple web properties allowing users to navigate websites with a single account.

 All other Social Login and Social Sharing applications are supported through a simple email to info@miniorange.com.